Shirui816/DoMD_CG_ConfGen/README.md

 </pre>

 ## DoMD_CG_ConfGen
-Arbitrary configuration generator based on self-avoiding random walk method The system contains a series of molecules, i.e., nx.Graph objects Random walk coordinates are generated based on edges from edge_dfs, for each molecule, a node with given coordinate is treated as the source node for the dfs transversal.
+Arbitrary configuration generator based on self-avoiding random walk method.

+The system contains a series of molecules, i.e., nx.Graph objects.

+Random walk coordinates are generated based on edges from edge_dfs, for each molecule, a node with given coordinate is treated as the source node for the dfs transversal.